eimajtrebor/hugo-blog-starter/README.md

-# hugo-blog-starter
+# hugo-website-starter

-This is a super minimal blog starter to get you up and running quickly with a Hugo blog that uses TailwindCSS.
+This is a super minimal website starter to get you up and running quickly with a Hugo website that uses TailwindCSS.
 The theme is a work in progress at the moment and just pulls in the TailwindCSS library.
 You will need to add your own custom templates to your project's layouts directory.

 ## Getting started

 ### Clone this repo

-- Make a directory for your blog.
+- Make a directory for your website.
 - Clone this repository into your new directory.
 - Remove the .git directory and initialise your own git repository.

 ```
 % mkdir <name-of-blog>
-% git clone git@github.com:eimajtrebor/hugo-blog-starter.git <name-of-blog>
+% git clone git@github.com:eimajtrebor/hugo-blog-starter.git <name-of-website>
 % rm -rf .git
 ```